leftthomas/ProxyAnchor/README.md

-# SPPResNet
+# MBNet
-A PyTorch implementation of SPPResNet based on the paper [Spatial Pyramid Pooling Residual Network]().
+A PyTorch implementation of MBNet based on the paper [Multiple Branches  Network]().

 ![Network Architecture](results/structure.png)